storedsafe/csv-importer/README.md

 ```
 --rc <RC file>
 ```
-> Obtain credentials (roken) and server information from this file.
+> Obtain credentials (token) and server information from this file.
+(Defaults to ~/.storedsafe-client.rc)

 ```
 --storedsafe|-s <server>